• Home

 Networking and Marketing

 Look for a product or a company that you can do referrals to.
-You can choose between offline and online setup.
+You can choose between offline and online setups.
 Online set-up is more convenient though since it will not require many movements from one place to the other.
-You just need to spend time looking for prospects on the internet.
+You just need to spend time looking for prospects on the Internet.
 Most are incorporating network and marketing into their blogs and through social media updates.

 Consultant